 EU Level

-- AI Office: Central coordination and enforcement for foundation models
+- AI Office: Operational since August 2025, central coordination and enforcement for foundation models

 - AI Board: Strategic guidance and coordination between member states

-- Scientific Panel: Independent expert advice on technical matters
+- Scientific Panel: Independent expert advice on technical matters, issuing qualified alerts

 National Level